Diarrhoea: stabilising digestion by identifying and treating root causes

 Natural treatment for diarrhoea – the functional medicine approach

 Essential to identifying the root cause is the extensive investigation taken with each person with chronic diarrhoea.
-Our functional medicine diarrhoea specialists allow the time to properly dive into your medical case history, family health history, detailed investigation into the symptom picture, medications, diet, food allergies, nutritional deficiencies and environmental exposures.
+Our practitioners allow the time to properly dive into your medical case history, family health history, detailed investigation into the symptom picture, medications, diet, food allergies, nutritional deficiencies and environmental exposures.

 Dietary changes personalised to your case, which may include: